tinwritescode/mocaverse/apps/mocaverse/README.md

 - zod: modern and easy-to-use data validation library
 - react-hook-form (with zod resolver for form validation)

+## Testing guidelines

+- The valid code is: 123456
+- The valid email is: test@test.com
+- Wallet address is always valid.
+For invalid testing, please correct the mock API from [Mock API](./libs/feature-home/hooks/src/lib/queries/api.ts).

 ## API

 I use mock API in this project, the API is defined in `libs/feature-home/hooks/src/lib/queries/api.ts`.